Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 ```text
 local.transform.pipeline.config.dir=shared/classes/alfresco/extension/transform/pipelines
 ```
-On startup this location is checked every 10 seconds, but then switches to once an hour if successfully.
+On startup this location is checked every 10 seconds, but then switches to once an hour if successful.
 After a problem, it tries every 10 seconds again.
 These are the same properties use to decide when to read T-Engine configurations, because pipelines combine transformers in the T-Engines.